AndreasTusche/antu-photo/README.md

     ~/Pictures/INBOX/

 Doing this step manually usually avoids creating duplicates.
 The original files stay on the SD card until I have at least properly archived these new files.
-If I accidentally corrupt the new files on my computer, one of my scripts develop its own mind or if something else goes wrong, then I always can start over, going back to the originals on the SD card.
+If I accidentally corrupt the new files on my computer, if one of my scripts develops its own mind or if something else goes wrong, then I always can start over, going back to the originals on the SD card.

 Copying can be done using the Finder or, as I prefer it, from the Unix command line, using `rsync`.
 In case of partial transfers the incomplete files should be kept away in a dedicated directory.
 So I type